 I sanded the feet on my belt sander to make sure they were all flat enough to stand up on its own (it worked!).
-But, I still need to finish hand sanding the rest before I add some color and sealer.
+But, I still need to finish hand sanding the rest of the entire surface before I add some color and spray lacquer.
 I may even try to add some India Ink to make it feel a little more modern and chic (plus I’ve seen others use it lately on wood projects and just want to try it for funsies).
 But if you’re doing this with kids, I would recommend non-toxic paints or dyes to allow them to get creative and make each puzzle unique!
 Depending on the age group, you might want to do the cutting while they do the painting (I think an older kid could handle a scroll saw well with supervision; I trust you’ll know when they’re ready!).

 Other DIY Game Ideas: